-Construction equipment required for the construction of Sites 2-2 and 2-3 is shown in Table 2-9, below.
-Haul trucks are expected to be 32 cy in capacity to bring in riprap from quarries.
+Construction equipment required for the Proposed Action is shown in Table 2-3.
+Haul trucks are expected to be 10 cy in capacity to bring in riprap from quarries and soil from offsite sources.
 At a minimum, 90 percent of all heavy-duty off-road construction equipment of 50 horsepower or greater would meet EPA Tier 4 standards.
 No EPA Tier 0 engines would be used.
 All haul trucks would have 2010 or newer engines.